 So while April showers may be famous for bringing May flowers, spring rains also can lead to flooding.
 Here’s how to prepare and protect your home this spring.

 What Causes Spring Flooding?

-“each cubic foot of compacted snow contains gallons of water.”– Fema
+“Each cubic foot of compacted snow contains gallons of water.”– Federal Emergency Management Agency (Fema)

 In the western U.S., as much as 75% of the water supply derives from melting snow, which releases water into rivers during the warmer seasons, according to the USGS.

-One of the problems, according to FEMA, is that “warmer temperatures and resulting snow melt can produce large amounts of runoff in a short period of time.”
-With the land still frozen, “[t]he water then runs off the surface and flows into lakes, streams, and rivers, causing excess water to spill over their banks.
-Add seasonal storms to the mix, and the result is often severe spring flooding.”
+One of the problems, according to FEMA, is that warmer temperatures cause snow to melt and create runoff quickly.
+With the land still frozen, water easily runs off the surface and fills lakes and streams.
+These bodies of water begin to spill over their banks.
+Add seasonal storms to the mix, and the result can be springtime floods.